yoel123/godot-yoel-space-sim-game/README.md

 ## bounties

-for resolving issues (some of them)/developing features there will be a symbolic monetary "prize"/"compensation", I decide if to approve any pull request. this is not "payment" don't relay or expect it to be something like that. a bounty is given when an issue is resolved. if its no good you won't get it ( I did something like this before and people submitted unusable code). you will need to contribute on at least 1 issue before you can do a bounty.
+for resolving issues (some of them,some wont have bounties)/developing features there will be a symbolic monetary "prize"/"compensation", I decide if to approve any pull request. this is not "payment" don't relay or expect it to be something like that. a bounty is given when an issue is resolved. if its no good you won't get it ( I did something like this before and people submitted unusable code). you will need to contribute on at least 1 issue before you can do a bounty.